COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ![Final puzzle implementation, where the player must reach the platform the block is sitting on, and push it off.](DocImages/FinalPuzzleFinalLook.png)

-My initial idea of a section based around movement manipulation via the 1 block distance gained from swinging the staff were scrapped after I observed all my playtesters failing to bridge the 1 block gap in the chomper section.
-Alongside this information, I decided it would be unfair to make it a mandatory part of the game, as laid out in my initial plans for the first section.
-However, I still liked the idea of such movement manipulation as a reward for players who discovered this and wanted to use it, so I implemented it as an alternate pathing for the final precision section that rewarded mastery over this physical challenge.
+My initial idea of a section based around movement manipulation via the 1 block distance gained from swinging the staff were scrapped after all my playtesters failed to bridge the 1 block gap in the chomper section.
+From this, I gathered it unfair to be mandatory, as laid out in my initial plans for the first section.
+However, I felt players should be rewarded for discovering this and wanting to use it, so I implemented it as an alternate pathing for the final precision section, rewarding mastery over this physical challenge.

 ![Initial idea for level, the acid section demanded the player cross a 10 block acid pit, which was only achievable through mashing the staff swing.](DocImages/InitialIdeas.HEIC)